 2. Emotional (affective) empathy

-On top of understanding what others around you feel, emotional empathy allows you to share in those feelings on a personal level.
+On top of understanding what others around you feel, emotional empathy allows you to share those feelings on a personal level.
 You begin absorbing and sharing the feelings of others.

 3. Compassionate empathy